mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 ### 12.2 Integration

-- ✅ Google Maps integration works (if enabled)
+- ✅ Reserve with Google integration works (if enabled)
+- ✅ Connection to Reserve with Google service is established and maintained
 - ✅ LINE integration works (if enabled)
 - ✅ Calendar sync works (if enabled)